martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 The unit of all window sizes in this document is segments of the maximum segment size (MSS), and the unit of all times is seconds.
+Implementations can use bytes to express window sizes, which would require factoring in the maximum segment size wherever necessary and replacing *segments_acked* with the number of bytes acknowledged in {{eq4}}.

 ### Constants of Interest